 How to extract hyperlinks from word using GroupDocs.Parser in Java: A Complete Guide

-In today’s data‑driven world, being able to extract hyperlinks from word documents (and PDFs) programmatically can save you countless hours of manual copy‑pasting.
-Whether you’re building a content‑crawling service, an archiving solution, or a link‑validation tool, the GroupDocs.Parser API makes the job straightforward and reliable.
+In today’s data‑driven world, extracting hyperlinks from word documents programmatically can save you countless hours of manual copy‑pasting.
+Whether you’re building a web‑crawler, an SEO audit tool, or a digital‑archiving pipeline, the GroupDocs.Parser API gives you a reliable way to pull every link out of DOCX, PDF, PPTX, and more—right from Java.

 Quick Answers